Free · 2026 data · No signup

 Frequently asked questions

-On a £35,000 salary (£2,917/month gross), a safe rent budget is approximately £817/month.
-The stretch budget is £1,021/month and the maximum is £1,167/month.
+On a £2,500/month take-home, a safe rent budget is approximately £700/month.
+The stretch budget is £875/month and the maximum is £1,000/month.
 This is sufficient for a 1-bedroom in most UK cities — including Manchester, Birmingham, Leeds, Glasgow, and Newcastle — while remaining within or just above the safe threshold.

 What is the 30% rent rule in the UK?

-The 30% rule states you should spend no more than 30% of your gross (pre-tax) monthly income on rent.
-It is the benchmark used by financial advisors, the Money and Pensions Service, and many letting agents when assessing tenant affordability.
-On a £40,000 salary, this translates to a maximum of £1,000/month.
+The 30% rule states you should spend no more than 30% of your monthly take-home pay on rent.
+It is a benchmark used by financial advisors and the Money and Pensions Service to assess housing affordability.
+On a £2,500/month take-home, this means a maximum rent of £750/month.
 The rule originates from US housing policy research but is widely applied in the UK context.

 What other monthly costs should I budget for beyond rent?